-Fourth Supplement dated 11 September 2024 to the Registration Document dated 19 April 2024
+Fifth Supplement dated 24 September 2024 to the Registration Document dated 19 April 2024

-This document constitutes a supplement (the "Fourth Supplement") for the purpose of Article 23 (1) and Article 10 (1) of the Regulation (EU) 2017/1129 of the European Parliament and of the Council (as amended, the "Prospectus Regulation") and is supplemental to and should be read in conjunction with, the registration document dated 19 April 2024 (the "Original Registration Document") as supplemented by the first supplement dated 7 May 2024, the second supplement dated 14 May 2024 and the third supplement dated 2 August 2024 (together with the Original Registration Document, the "Supplemented Registration Document") of Raiffeisen Bank International AG (the "Issuer" or "RBI").
-The Supplemented Registration Document in the form as supplemented by this Fourth Supplement is hereinafter referred to as the "Registration Document".
+This document constitutes a supplement (the "Fifth Supplement") for the purpose of Article 23 (1) and Article 10 (1) of the Regulation (EU) 2017/1129 of the European Parliament and of the Council (as amended, the "Prospectus Regulation") and is supplemental to and should be read in conjunction with, the registration document dated 19 April 2024 (the "Original Registration Document") as supplemented by the first supplement dated 7 May 2024, the second supplement dated 14 May 2024, the third supplement dated 2 August 2024 and the fourth supplement dated 11 September 2024 (together with the Original Registration Document, the "Supplemented Registration Document") of Raiffeisen Bank International AG (the "Issuer" or "RBI").
+The Supplemented Registration Document in the form as supplemented by this Fifth Supplement is hereinafter referred to as the "Registration Document".